sindresorhus/sindresorhus.github.com/_apps/velja.md

 **I clicked a short URL**

-If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” preference is enabled and the URL shortening service is either in the built-in list or added by you.
+If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” setting is enabled and the URL shortening service is either in the built-in list or added by you.
 Velja is only able to do its matching when it receives the resolved URL.

 **My custom rule did not work**